Winnebago Industries: Cultural significance

 The Winnebago and other motorhomes occupy a central place in American road culture, according to former English professor James B. Twitchell.
 When assembled together in a circle, the vehicles can be reminiscent of the covered wagons of the Old West.
 Choices of camping ground can vary from the slickly corporate Kampgrounds of America to the anarchistic Slab City, California.

 In politics

 German politician Guido Westerwelle (FDP) used a Winnebago Elanté 37 painted in the FDP colours yellow and blue and called "Guidomobil" during his campaign for the 2002 German federal election.

 In pop culture

 Murdoc Niccals, bassist for the British band Gorillaz, once lived in a Winnebago in Essex.
 The band temporarily all lived in the vehicle after their studio and living quarters collapsed.
 Niccals' Winnebago appeared in the music videos for DARE and Strange Timez.

-In the 1979-86 CBS TV medical drama series and M*A*S*H spin-off, Trapper John, MD, the character Dr. George Alonzo "Gonzo" Gates played by Gregory Harrison lived in a Winnebago nicknamed, "The Titanic" in the parking lot of the fictional San Francisco Memorial Hospital until about halfway through its final season when his character suffered a stroke, and he left the show.
+In the 1979-86 CBS TV medical drama series and M*A*S*H spin-off, Trapper John, M.D., the character Dr. George Alonzo "Gonzo" Gates played by Gregory Harrison lived in a Winnebago nicknamed, "The Titanic" in the parking lot of the fictional San Francisco Memorial Hospital until about halfway through its final season when his character suffered a stroke, and he left the show.